leesei/leesei.github.io/src/content/post/batteries.md

 QC2 and QC3 uses the data lines (D+/D-) for the INOV (Intelligent Negotiation for Optimum Voltage) that changes the voltage on VBUS, which does not conform to the USB Type C spec, so devices supporting QC2/QC3 are not compatible with USB PD.

-[Quick, Rapid, Fast, and Power Delivery charging explained: What you need to know about charging your smartphone (2019 edition)](https://www.androidpolice.com/2019/04/12/quick-rapid-turbo-and-fast-charging-explained-what-you-need-to-know-about-charging-your-smartphone/) !important, history of fast charging technologies
+[Quick, Rapid, Fast, and Power Delivery charging explained: What you need to know about charging your smartphone (2019 edition)](https://www.androidpolice.com/2019/04/12/quick-rapid-turbo-and-fast-charging-explained-what-you-need-to-know-about-charging-your-smartphone/) ❗!important, history of fast charging technologies

 [Chargerlab - Charger, Battery, Cell, Power Bank, Gadgets News And Review](https://www.chargerlab.com/) [ChargerLAB - YouTube](https://www.youtube.com/@ChargerLAB)